 Tuesday, 07 March,

-The shift to cloud-based networks focuses this data load on hyperscale-level datacenters were networking equipment upgrades focus on denser, cheaper, and faster implementations which can expand data network bandwidth.
-Optics mounted directly on the host PCB or directly near the compute module or sockets were target for specific applications such as in supercomputers.
-On-board optical (OBO) or co-packaged optical (CPO) modules both provide interconnects within the server PCB.
-The removal of the optical pluggables from the faceplate provides an opportunity to re-evaluate the faceplate design configuration for optical connections, heat management, and power into a network switch or datatcener server.
-This session will review design options avaliable to accommodate the optical connectivity required and evaluate potential impacts on optical signal, thermal, and safety criteria.
-Topics will include issues, po- tential solutions, and design implementation considerations to inform the implementer community.
-This session is based on a white paper released July 2022 written by 47 Companies and took over 2 years to write.
+The shift to cloud-based networks focuses this data load on hyper scale-level data centers where networking equipment upgrades focus on denser, cheaper, and faster implementations that can expand data network bandwidth.
+Optics mounted directly on the host PCB or directly near the compute module or sockets were the target for specific applications such as in supercomputers.
+On-board optical (OBO) or co-packaged optical (CPO) modules provide interconnects within the server PCB.
+Removing the optical pluggables from the faceplate allows one to re-evaluate the design configuration for optical connections, heat management, and power into a network switch or data center server.
+This session will review design options available to accommodate the optical connectivity required and evaluate potential impacts on optical signal, thermal, and safety criteria.
+Topics will include issues, potential solutions, and design implementation considerations to inform the implementer community.
+This session is based on a white paper released in July 2022 written by 47 Companies and took over two years to write.